TinaHeiligers/senior-enrichment/README.md

-  TODO * can edit a campus's info: PUT to '/campuses/:campusId' - campus info such as name TODO * can edit a student's info, including the campus that student is assigned to TODO * can delete a student
+  TODO * can edit a campus's info: PUT to '/campuses/:campusId' - campus info such as name TODO * can edit a student's info, including the campus that student is assigned to DONE * can delete a student
-  TODO * can delete a campus
+  DONE * can delete a campus
-  TODO: edit the way the buttons are at the moment:
+  DONE: edit the way the buttons are at the moment:

 ### Routes